Dinardo v Correctional Services Canada [2023]

 This case is a human rights complaint brought by Nicholas Dinardo (Mx.
 Dinardo), regarding harassment and discrimination by Correctional Services Canada (CSC) on the grounds of race, colour, national or ethnic origin, religion, gender identity or expression, and disability, contrary to s.
 5 and s.
 14 of the Canada Human Rights Act (CHRA).
 Section 5 of the CHRA prohibits discriminatory practices in the provision of goods, services, facilities, or accommodation.
 Section 14 of the CHRA prohibits harassment of an individual on a prohibited ground of discrimination.
 The complaint will be heard at the Canadian Human Rights Tribunal beginning in February 2024.

 Mx.
-Dinardo says that the CSC discriminated against them on the basis of their gender identity, mental health disabilities, Indigenous identity, and religion during their incarceration.
+Dinardo says that CSC has discriminated against them on the basis of their gender identity, mental health disabilities, Indigenous identity, and religion during their incarceration.
 In particular, Mx.
 Dinardo, who is Two-Spirit, alleges several discriminatory practices by CSC, such as subjecting them to an unsafe and traumatizing living environment where they experience isolation; violence and threats; failing to provide gender-affirming clothing; repeatedly misgendering them; subjecting them to strip searches by male staff; denying them gender appropriate placement; and denying them gender-appropriate programming.

 West Coast LEAF’s involvement